 A series of goals were developed to achieve the mission of the DICG and to coordinate activities related to the Declaration of Istanbul.
 These goals include measures to enhance compliance with the Principles of the Declaration by professional societies, pharmaceutical companies and other organizations funding transplantation research, and journals publishing reports of clinical and research activities in transplantation.
 These goals also emphasize the need for national governments, regulatory authorities and healthcare institutions to develop policies that put an end to commerce in human organs.

 The DICG was formally established in 2010.

-The DICG will be composed of a number of task force groups under the leadership of two chairs.
-Currently Dr. Adeera Levin serves as Co-Chair representing the ISN with Dr. Jeremy Chapman as Co-Chair representing TTS.
+The DICG is composed of a number of task force groups under the leadership of two chairs.
+Dr. Beatriz Dominguez-Gil and Dr. Gabriel Danovitch currently serve as Co-Chairs.
 Dr. Delmonico serves as an Executive Secretary available to all Task Forces to communicate and coordinate activities among the Task Forces.